-A Semantics for Argumentative Systems^{}
+An Alternative Semantics for Argumentative Systems

-Alejandro G. Stankevicius and Guillermo R. Simari
+Alejandro G. Stankevicius, Guillermo R. Simari

-Laboratorio de Investigación y Desarrollo en Inteligencia Artificial Departamento de Ciencias e Ingeniería de la Computación Universidad Nacional del Sur Bahía Blanca - Buenos Aires - ARGENTINA e-mail: {ags, grs}@cs.uns.edu.ar
+Laboratorio de Investigación y Desarrollo en Inteligencia Artificial Departamento de Ciencias e Ingeniería de la Computación Universidad Nacional del Sur Bahía Blanca - Buenos Aires - ARGENTINA {ags, grs}@cs.uns.edu.ar

-Abstract.
+Abstract

 Defeasible argumentation is one of the approaches that addresses the challenges arising when we reason defeasibly, with several formalisms in the literature reaching a mature state.
 Considering that most of these theories eventually shifted their semantics towards dialectical characterizations, we believe that a sufficiently generic model of the process of reasoning in dialectical terms could also serve as an abstract model of what happens inside an argumentative system.

-To that end, in this article we develop a formal model of dialectical reasoning and explore its role as a potential semantics for argumentation theories.
+To that end, we develop in this article a formal model of dialectical reasoning and explore its role as an alternative semantics for argumentation theories.